Ubudu/IOS-SDK/README.md

   - PassKit.framework
   - libz.dylib

-3. Check that these frameworks are also present
+3. Check that these frameworks are also present:
   - UIKit.framework
   - CoreGraphics.framework
   - Foundation.framework